cdl-geneseo/geneseo-dictionary/B/Beat.md

 # Beat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beat

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 AJ 1.
 Tired F94 2.
 Boring; &quot;Let's get out of here--the music sucks and this party is so beat.&quot; F94 AJ-No change